marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

     sage: show(M)
     sage: show(wynik)

-We draw a polynomial that passes through the given points.
+We draw a polynomial that goes passes through the given points.

 .. sagecellserver::